moenigin/classify_neurons/manual.md

 # Usage Instructions

+heads-up: the very initial loading of whole cells to the viewer can take its time!

-The goal is to group neurons into classes based on morphological features.
+##### The goal is to group neurons into classes based on morphological features.

 At the beginning 2 neurons are displayed.
 The user now has to make the decision whether these neurons belong to the same class.
 If this is the case, this can be